-- 7. Use the telephone cabin located by the front gate for phone calls. - 8.
-Turn off cell phones during class periods and chapel times and in the library.
+7. Turn off cell phones during class periods and chapel times and in the library.

 Lodging

 At the beginning of each semester, each student will leave three deposits with the receptionist: (1) a deposit of 5000 FCFA for the dormitory, (2) a deposit of 1500 FCFA for keys, and (3) a deposit of 1000 FCFA for a bucket for cleaning.
 The deposits for the keys and the bucket will be returned to the student once these articles are returned to the receptionist at the end of the semester.
 The dormitory deposit will likewise be returned if the student leaves the room clean and undamaged.